A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 In Italy an EDUCATION System has existed since 1859 and is compulsory for children from ages 6-16.
 There are Public schools and Private schools.
 There are also schools and languageschools. home schooling is popular.

 Italy has a variety of special EVENTS and festivals including many Traditional Events.
-Some events have fireworks.
+Click HERE for a month by month list of events.
+Italy observes many holidays both national and local.
+There are also Public Holidays.
 In Italy only certified fireworks are legal.
 Homemade fireworks and fireworks not approved by Italian authorities are illegal.
+One town in Italy made a law that fireworks must be silent

 Italy has had many FORTS.
 Most of them have been destroyed, but a few have been restored.
 Fort Bard is open to tourists as the Museum of the Alps.
 Fort Festrelle is the biggest alpine fortification in Europe, and redevelopment has been started.
 Fort Montecchio-Lusardi is the only Italian fort from World War I which has been preserved intact with its original weapons.